hack3rs.ca network-security

 3. Testing, Maintenance, and Drift Control

 $ core idea: Playbooks decay as environments change.
-Review them after incidents, major architecture changes, and scheduled exercises.
-Retire or merge stale playbooks instead of letting them accumulate.
+Review them after real incidents, after major architecture changes, and on a scheduled cadence.
+Retire or merge stale playbooks rather than letting them pile up.
+A large library of untested, outdated playbooks creates false confidence.

 $ prove understanding: Define evidence handling and communication expectations in each playbook.